Kirkconnell pushes port, but price tag still to be revealed

 “$300 million in capital costs was repeated many times, but I will not repeat it again because it is not correct. $50 to $100 million cruise line contribution, I do not know where that came from,” Mr. Kirkconnell said.

 The minister said the preliminary design for the facility is done and pre-qualified bidders are vying for a design, build, finance and maintain contract.
-He also added there’s no government guarantee or government risk in the project.
+He also added there’s no Government guarantee or government risk in the project.

 Add Comment